Everything NICE has said on recognising and responding to acute illness in adults in hospital in an interactive flowchart

 Everything NICE has said on preventing, detecting and managing acute kidney injury in an interactive flowchart

-important to reduce the risk of AKI and mitigate its severity if it occurs.
-A patient safety alert has been issued to further raise...
+risk of AKI and mitigate its severity if it occurs.
+An NHS Improvement patient safety alert has been issued to further raise awareness...

 This guideline covers preventing, identifying and managing neutropenic sepsis in children, young people and adults receiving treatment for cancer in the community and in secondary and tertiary care.
 It aims to reduce the risk of infection in people with neutropenia (low number of white blood cells) who are receiving anticancer treatment and improve management of neutropenic sepsis.